 Internal Audit Awareness Month begins today, which celebrates and promotes the profession of Internal Auditors (yes, they get a whole month of glory!).
-The IIA, who run the campaign, aim to "dispel misperceptions of the profession, and enhance the business community’s knowledge of the essential role internal auditing plays in strong organisational governance, internal control, and effective risk management."
+The Institute of Internal Auditors, who run the campaign, aim to dispel some common misconceptions of the audit profession, raise awareness of internal audit, and enhance people's knowledge of the essential role it plays.

 What is internal audit?

 Internal audit involves assessing key risks to an organisation and recommending improvements to reduce these risks and ensure the organisation can achieve its goals.
 Auditors need to be objective, independent and act as a ‘critical friend’ to clients, discussing tough issues and suggesting improvements to systems and processes wherever possible.